UST-MICO/docs/domain_model.rst

 *Required fields*

+    * shortName
+        A brief name for the application intended for use as a unique identifier.

+    * name
+        The name of the artifact.
+Intended for humans.

+    * version
+        The version of this application.

+    * description
+        Human readable description of this application.

     * services
-        List with id's of services the application is composed of.
+        The services this application is composed of.

     * deploymentInfo
+        The information necessary for deploying this application.

+*Optional fields*

+    * contact
+        Human readable contact information for support purposes.

+    * owner
-        Necessary information for deployment of the application.
+        Human readable information for the application owner who is responsible for this application.

 MicoApplicationDeploymentInfo
 -----------------------------